aws-samples/serverless-patterns/eventbridge-lambda-cdk/README.md

 This project contains a sample AWS CDK template for invoking AWS Lambda from an Amazon EventBridge Rule.
 It also creates a CloudWatch Log Group for the Lambda function for observation of incoming events, with a retention and removal policy.

+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-lambda-cdk.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## Requirements